ASWSU IS YOU!

 Members on this committee will help plan and execute events and programming provided by ASWSUS.
 Expected time commitment is 1-2 hour meetings every other week and attendance at various events.

 Members on this committee will monitor the rules and By-Laws of ASWSUS.
 This committee is also responsible for setting the agenda for the Senate by taking in requests from both the Budget and Programming Committee.
 Expected time commitment is 1-2 hour meetings every other week.

-One student will work with WSUS staff to address safety concerns on WSU's campus and how to improve and implements safety measures.
+1 student will work with WSU Spokane staff to address safety concerns on WSU's campus and how to improve and implements safety measures.

 Blood Drive Committee

-Two student will work in conjuction with an INBC representative and staff member Becki Meehan to plan more blood drives and increase student involvement and donation.
+2 students will work in conjunction with an INBC representative and staff member Becki Meehan to plan more blood drives and increase student involvement and donation.